davedoesdev/node-jsjws/README.md

 - `{Object} [options]` Optional parameters for the verification:

-  - `{Integer} iat_skew` The amount of leeway to allow between the issuer's clock and the verifier's clock when verifiying that the token was generated in the past.
+  - `{Integer} iat_skew` The amount of leeway (in seconds) to allow between the issuer's clock and the verifier's clock when verifiying that the token was generated in the past.
 Defaults to 0.

 - `{PublicKey} key` The public key to be used to verify the token.
 For `HS256` and `HS512`, pass a string or `Buffer`.
 Note: if you pass `null` then the token's signature will not be verified.